-King Jon Stark had the Wolf's Den built to defend the mouth of the White Knife.
+King Jon Stark had the Wolf's Den built to defend the mouth of the White Knife against raiders and slavers.
 House Arryn sailed up the river when they captured the Wolf's Den during the War Across the Water.
 King Brandon Stark reclaimed the Wolf's Den from slavers from the Stepstones when the White Knife froze during a particularly harsh winter.

-Approximately one thousand years before the War of Conquest, House Manderly received the Wolf's Den and land at the mouth of the White Knife from House Stark, which they developed into the city of White Harbor.
+Approximately one thousand years before Aegon's Conquest, House Manderly received the Wolf's Den and land at the mouth of the White Knife from House Stark of Winterfell, which they developed into the city of White Harbor.